iTwin/itwinjs-core/docs/changehistory/NextVersion.md

    * New instance method: `point4d.crossWeightedMinusPoint3d(other: Point3d, result?: Vector3d): Vector3d;`
    * New instance method: `point4d.realPointOrVector (): Point3d | Vector3d;`

+### Vector3d
+   * New static method: `Vector3d.dotProductAsXYAndZ(dataA: XYAndZ, dataB: XYAndZ): number`
+     * dot product between x,y,z components of `dataA` and `dataB`, even if strong typing (e.g. as Point3d) says they should not be able to act as vectors.

 ### Transform
    * New instance method:   `multiplyInversePoint4d(weightedPoint: Point4d, result?: Point4d): Point4d | undefined;`

+### Point3d and Vector3d
+  * New instance method `data.setAt(index, value)` to address x,y,z by index (in `XYZ` base class)

+### ConvexClipPlaneSet
+  * allow undefined (zero) tilt in construction `ConvexClipPlaneSet.createSweptPolyline(points: Point3d[], upVector: Vector3d, tiltAngle?: Angle): ConvexClipPlaneSet | undefined`

+### MomentData
+  * (BUG) in `MomentData.inertiaProductsToPrincipalAxes(rawMomentData.origin, rawMomentData.sums)`, when the computed quantity (e.g. area) is negative, adjust axes directions to have the loop be CCW in the `localToWorldMap` xy plane.
+  * New optional property `absoluteQuantity` is
+     * `undefined` in raw moment data
+     * the (positive) quantity sum in principal moment data (produced by call to `inertiaProductsToPrincipalAxes`)

-### IModelSchemaLoader
+## IModelSchemaLoader
   * New utility class in @bentley/imodeljs-backend to retrieve full Schema information from an iModel.
   * Requires the @bentley/ecschema-metadata package to be installed.
 This package contains the EC Schema metadata classes which are the building blocks of the schema returned from the iModel.
   * Contains two methods for Schema retrieval.
     * `getSchema` Gets a Schema by name from the iModel and throws an exception if it cannot be found or loaded.
     * `tryGetSchema` Attempts to retrieve a Schema by name from the iModel.
 Returns `undefined` if it cannot be found.

-### Point3d and Vector3d
-  * New instance method `data.setAt(index, value)` to address x,y,z by index (in `XYZ` base class)

-### ConvexClipPlaneSet
-  * Allow undefined (zero) tilt in construction `ConvexClipPlaneSet.createSweptPolyline(points: Point3d[], upVector: Vector3d, tiltAngle?: Angle): ConvexClipPlaneSet | undefined`